derricw/siggo/README.md

 siggo uses the dbus daemon feature of signal-cli, so `libunixsocket-java` (Debian), `libmatthew-java` (Fedora) or `libmatthew-unix-java` (AUR) is required.
 There seems to be a `brew` [forumla](https://formulae.brew.sh/formula/dbus) for dbus on MacOS.

 Install signal-cli and put it somewhere safe in your path.
 You will need to follow its instructions to either [link](https://github.com/AsamK/signal-cli/wiki/Linking-other-devices-(Provisioning)) or [register](https://github.com/AsamK/signal-cli#usage) your device.
-The `siggo link <phonenumber> <devicename>` subcommand has been added to make linking more user-friendly, but has not been tested sufficiently.
+Alternatively, the `siggo link <phonenumber> <devicename>` subcommand has been added to make linking more user-friendly.
 Be sure to prefix with `+` and country code (for example `+12345678901`).

 When setup is finished, you should be able to run without error:

 ```
-signal-cli -u +<yourphonenumber> receive --json
+signal-cli -u +<yourphonenumber> -o json receive
 ```
 You are now ready to use `siggo`.